HCodeKeeper/MCEmbeddedLight/README.md

 If you don't have python:
   Install python on the official site.

 Locate MCEmbeddedLight.jar in plugins folder in your papermc server directory.
+To do that, move on to Setup section

 ## Setup
 Create config.py in pyreciever with contents: